schumanzhang/Inventory_management_app/readme.md

 ### Endpoints

 All endpoints require a user-id-token in the header.
-Valid user-id-tokens are 5448320 and 8046270.
+Valid tokens are 5448320 and 8046270.
 This is to simulate an authentication system.

 #### GET api/shopping/objects